HP 9000 V2500 and V2600

 a HP 9000/712 or B180L workstation.

-and diagnostics, and console connections, connected via one LAN and one special serial link.
+The SSP/teststation connects to the Core Utilities Board (CUB) for booting, system monitoring and diagnostics, console connections, connected via one LAN and one special serial link.

 System architecture